This blog may contain affiliate links. Read our disclosure policy for more info.

 Visiting was a great experience and once you see how these trees grow you’ll be amazed.
 You can also buy fresh cashews at the tree for really cheap prices and cashew juice or alcohol which is actually very similar to Cachaça.

-This is easily the most unique thing to do in Pipa, Brazil and one attraction I highly recommend!
+This is easily the most unique thing to do in Pipa, Brazil, and one attraction I highly recommend!

 9. Visit the Santuario Ecologico de Pipa

 Visiting Santuario Ecologico de Pipa is a must-do activity while in Pipa.
-This small privately-owned reserve is one of the only places that protects Pipa’s beautiful coastline from development.
+This small privately-owned reserve is one of the only places that protect Pipa’s beautiful coastline from development.
 It is now a sanctuary for birds and other animals such as monkeys and turtles.

 Where to Stay in Pipa, Brazil

 Lagarto Na Banana Hostel: This is where I stayed during my time in Pipa, Brazil.
 It’s a simple hostel with a great atmosphere for meeting other travelers.
 It’s ideal for anyone who loves free yoga, communal dinners, playing music, and cheap drinks.
 It’s located a little out of town but is visited by monkeys every morning!
+A bed in a dorm room costs $12 USD.

 You can check availability on Booking.com.